cosmos/interchain-security/docs/docs/adrs/adr-016-cosmolayer.md

 }
 ```

 For security reasons the amount of external stakes needs to be limited.
-Limitation of external staking will be driven by a `Governance Proposal`.
+Limitation of external staking could be driven by governance and is not subject of this version of the ADR.

 ### Reward Handler

 For native staked tokens the `Distribution Module` of the Cosmos SDK is taking care of sending the rewards to stakers.
 For stakes originated from external chains (Ethereum/Bitcoin) the `Reward Handler` module sends rewards to EigenLayer/Babylon.
-The transfer of rewards is done using a [bridge](https://ethereum.org/en/bridges/) between the Cosmos chain and EigenLayer/Babylon.
+The transfer of rewards is done using a bridge between the Cosmos chain and the external provider chain.

 Note: currently there's no support paying rewards on EigenLayer (see [here](https://www.coindesk.com/tech/2024/04/10/eigenlayer-cryptos-biggest-project-launch-this-year-is-still-missing-crucial-functionality/))